What is it about Star Wars that makes it so visually compelling even today?

 But while ideas are what hold a film together at its core, the design techniques used to deliver those ideas have a profound effect on viewer experience.
 When Star Wars (later retitled Star Wars Episode IV: A New Hope) first hit theatres in 1977, it broke box office records, grossing $220 million during its initial theatrical run ($859 million with inflation).
 People flocked to theatres to see the visually stunning film.
 Critics compared it to 2001: A Space Odyssey in terms of its groundbreaking special effects.

-Here are 7 design principles from a long time ago in a galaxy far, far away…
+Here are 7 principles of graphic design from a long time ago in a galaxy far, far away…

 These days, almost every high profile movie is released in 3D.
 But even in traditional 2D film, scenes don’t appear flat.
 That’s because the placement of objects on the visual plane create the illusion of space between the background, midground and foreground of the scene.